Showing posts with label 2020. Show all posts

 Sardonic

-Sardonic is a brand new (well, for the Atari ST) vertically-scrolling shoot 'em up that was recently released by José Mário.
-Yep, it's already out on other (lesser) systems so it's fantastic to see it also getting a 16-bit Fuji conversion!!
-Now, I love getting my grubby mitts on anything new for the Atari ST so let's see what all the fuss is about.
+Sardonic is a brand new (well, for the Atari ST) vertically-scrolling shoot 'em up recently released by José Mário.
+Yep, it's already out on other (lesser) systems so it's fantastic to see it getting a 16-bit Fuji conversion!!
+Now, I love getting my grubby mitts on anything new for the Atari ST so let's see what the fuss is about.

-This game is basically an old skool-styled shooter and the idea is to blast as many aliens as possible, use power-ups, kill the end-of-level boss and repeat.
+This game is basically an old skool-styled shooter and the idea is to blast many aliens, use power-ups, kill the end-of-level boss, and repeat.
 These aliens are constantly invading the screen in waves using various attack patterns - and from three sides of the screen.
-Our spaceship can only fire upwards but is freely able to move in all directions - rather than being limited to just left/right, ala Space Invaders.
-And it works brilliantly too I might add!
+Our spaceship can only fire upwards but can move in all directions rather than being limited to just left/right, ala Space Invaders.
+It works brilliantly too I might add!

-Righto, let's quick the reading for some screenshot viewing...
+Righto, let's quit the reading for a few screenshots...

 Each type of alien is unique and the power-ups will help to recover lost lives and much more!